chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

 - [ ] fix: How to handle ProcessCanceledException correctly?
-- [ ] fix: Make optional destroys instance attribute
-- [ ] fix: When a public symbol is not used, do not display the refactoring preview
 - [ ] fix: Toggle type alias on symbol (not annotation) destroys instance attribute
 - [ ] fix: warning is displayed in green with a checkmark when a file was created that shadows a stdlib module.
 Show in orange and offer link to rename the file.
 - [ ] fix: Making one symbol public via import place quickfix makes all other symbols unimported